heterodb/pg-strom/man/install.md

 - HeteroDB NVME-Strom
     - The dedicated Linux kernel module, released at 2018, supported since PG-Strom v2.0.
     - It supports RHEL7.x/RHEL8.x, enables direct read from local NVME-SSDs to GPU using GPUDirect RDMA.
-    - NVME-oF is only supported at RHEL7.9.
-- NVIDIA GPUDirect Storage (Experimental)
+- NVIDIA GPUDirect Storage
     - The general purpose driver stack, has been developed by NVIDIA, to support direct read from NVME/NVME-oF devices to GPU.
 At May-2021, its public beta revision has been published.
-    - PG-Strom v3.0 experimentally supports the GPUDirect Storage, that supports RHEL8.3 and Ubuntu 18.04/20.04.
+    - PG-Strom v3.0 experimentally supports the GPUDirect Storage, that supports RHEL8.3/8.4 and Ubuntu 18.04/20.04.
-    - Some partners, including HeteroDB, expressed to support the feature.
-It allows direct read from shared-filesystems or SDS(Software Defined Storage) devices over NVME-oF protocols.
+    - Some partners, including HeteroDB, expressed to support this feature.
+It also allows direct read from shared-filesystems or SDS(Software Defined Storage) devices over NVME-oF protocols.

 Here is little performance differences on the above two drivers.
 On the other hands, GPUDirect Storage has more variations of the supported storages and filesystems, and more mature software QA process, expect for the case of PG-Strom on RHEL7/CentOS7, we will recommend to use GPUDirect Storage driver.